 Cacti and succulents, Ground covers, Perennials

-This group of ice plants includes several unusually hardy South African ground covers and rock garden plants.
-With the latter, withhold water in fall to harden off plants for winter; they also appreciate a gravel mulch to keep crowns dry.
+This group of ice plants includes several unusually hardy South African groundcovers and rock garden plants.
+With the latter, withhold water in fall to harden off plants for the winter; they also appreciate a gravel mulch to keep the crowns dry.
 All species do best with regular water in summer, but they will get by with just enough water to keep them looking bright and fresh.
-Except as noted, fleshy leaves are rich green.
+Except as noted, the fleshy leaves are rich green.

 Only 1 in. tall, spreading to 3 ft.
 The cylindrical leaves turn red in fall and winter, green up again in spring.
-Bright golden yellow, 1 to 1 1/2 -in. flowers cover the plant in late spring.'Alba’
+Bright golden yellow, 1–1 1/2 -in. flowers cover the plant in late spring.Delosperma ‘Alba’

 Spreading dwarf plant, rooting freely from stems.
 Roundish leaves; small white summer flowers that attract bees.
-Good ground and bank cover; plant 1 ft. apart for quick cover.
+Good ground- and bank cover; plant 1 ft. apart for quick cover.

 Growing in dense, suckering clumps, this coastal southeastern U.S. palm may be the hardiest in th...